ArcticEcho/DRG-Mods/Gameplay/Misc/README.md

 --I did not change the friendly fire damage or environmental damage as it seems balanced
 --Gives Doretta 50% or 75% Enemy damage resistance, according to the variation you use
 --I recommend using 50% on Starship Troopers
 --I recommend using 75% on Starship Troopers Elite
---NOTE: Will probably crash if you use it with the "Upgraded Doretta" mod

-**Update v33.9.0 Changelog:**
+**Update v33.9.1 Changelog:**
-Updated for Update 33, Hotfix 9, updated description and name
+Adds the 75% variation

 ## Leaf Lover Begone - v1
 **Authors:** Shrub_Daddy